How to Run Aspose.Cells for Java in Docker

-Microservices, in conjunction with containerization make it possible to easily combine technologies.
-Docker allows you to easily integrate Aspose.Cells functionality into your application, regardless of what technology is in your development stack.
+Microservices, in conjunction with containerization, makes it possible to easily combine technologies.
+Docker allows you to easily integrate Aspose.Cells functionality into your application, regardless of the technology in your development stack.

 In case you are targeting microservices, or if the main technology in your stack is not .NET, C++ or Java, but you need Aspose.Cells functionality, or if you already use Docker in your stack, then you may be interested in utilizing Aspose.Cells for Java in a Docker container.